-Showing your ads on Google Maps
+Show local search ads on Google Maps

-- Your Search ads can appear on both the desktop and mobile versions of Google Maps.
+Reach customers who are searching for businesses like yours on Google Maps.
+Your search ads can appear on both the desktop and mobile versions of Google Maps.

-Ads on Google Maps
+Local search ads on Google Maps for desktop

-Ads on Google Maps for Mobile
+Local search ads on Google Maps for mobile

 For ads on Maps, you'll be charged a standard cost-per-click (CPC) for these types of clicks: